colopl/laravel-tidb/README.md

 ## Unsupported features

 1. Nesting transactions and then rolling them back will always rollback to the first transaction since `SAVEPOINT` is not supported by TiDB.
 In other words, rolling back with `$connection->rollBack()` will always rollback level to `0`.
-2. Adding and dropping multiple columns atomically is not supported.
+2. Adding and dropping multiple columns atomically is not fully supported.
+Defining multiple columns in migrations is supported but will be executed one by one and will not be atomic.
 Ex: `$table->dropColumn('title', 'content')`
-3. Defining multiple columns in migrations is supported but will be executed one by one and will not be atomic.

 For unsupported features for TiDB itself, please see [MySQL Compatibility](https://docs.pingcap.com/tidb/stable/mysql-compatibility).